PranavKKK2311/Chrona.ai/README.md

 ![App Screenshot](chrona.jpg)

 ## Features
-An app with a unique UI is made for development of Web Traffic Time Series Forecasting
+An app with a unique UI is made for development of Web Traffic Time Series Forecasting.
+THE SCREEN RECORDING is put with the name CodeClause Internship Web Traffic in this branch.

-##video recording
-video recording is put with the name CodeClause Internship Web Traffic in this branch.
 CLICK on view raw and it would download and the viewer could view the file
 -